 CAPÇANES, a village hidden away in the Priorato hills inland from Tarragona is the source of many fine wines today but has a long wine growing history.

-At Capçanes two winemakers pool their talents. Ángel Teixido is the most experienced winemaker in the winery and he is in charge of the vineyard control, too.
+At Capçanes two winemakers pool their talents.
+Anna Rovira is a young and talented winemaker in the winery and she is in charge of the vineyard control, too.
 Jürgen Wagner, having studied at Geisenheim and University of Tarragona, brings his experience to composing and styling the blends.